NanoComp/meep/doc/docs/Python_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The size of the flux region along each of the coordinate axes.
 Default is (0,0,0); a single point.

 **`direction` [`direction` constant ]**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The direction in which to compute the flux (e.g. `X`, `Y`, etcetera).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The direction in which to compute the flux (e.g. `meep.X`, `meep.Y`, etcetera).
 Default is `AUTOMATIC`, in which the direction is determined by taking the normal direction if the flux region is a plane (or a line, in 2d).
 If the normal direction is ambiguous (e.g. for a point or volume), then you *must* specify the `direction` explicitly (not doing so will lead to an error).

 **`weight` [`complex`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A weight factor to multiply the flux by when it is computed.
 Default is 1.0.

 Note that the flux is always computed in the *positive* coordinate direction, although this can effectively be flipped by using a `weight` of -1.0.
 This is useful, for example, if you want to compute the outward flux through a box, so that the sides of the box add instead of subtract.

+### Volume

+Many Meep functions require you to specify a volume in space, corresponding to the C++ type `meep::volume`.
+This class creates such a volume object, given the `center` and `size` properties (just like e.g. a `Block` object).
+If the `size` is not specified, it defaults to (0,0,0), i.e. a single point.

 Miscellaneous Functions
 -----------------------

 ### Output File Names

 The output file names used by Meep, e.g. for HDF5 files, are automatically prefixed by the input variable `filename_prefix`.
-If `filename_prefix` is `None` (the default), however, then Meep constructs a default prefix based on the current Python file name with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
+If `filename_prefix` is empty (the default), however, then Meep constructs a default prefix based on the current Python file name with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
 You can get this prefix by running:

 **`get_filename_prefix`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;